This article describes how to push an update package to multiple devices at a time in the IoT Platform console for an over-the-air (OTA) update.

 - Log on to the IoT Platform console.

 - In the left-side navigation pane, choose .Note To provide better services, IoT Platform improves the OTA update feature and adds statistics on update package versions.
 When you use the new OTA update feature in the console for the first time, you must associate the uploaded update packages with products.
 You can associate an update package with only one product.
 For more information about how to associate update packages with products, see the instructions in the console.

 - On the Update Packages tab, find the update package that you want to use and click

 Batch Update in the Actions column.
-Set the parameters as required and click Next.
+Set the parameters and click Next.